Working Effectively With Your Forensic Accounting Expert Witnesses

 Whatever your understanding of the rules of evidence regarding expert testimony may be, the only understanding that matters is that of the particular judge in your case.
 Do all documents on which the expert relied need to be admitted into evidence?
-In my experience, some judges have said yes, and others have said no. When an expert relied on information obtained in an interview with a third party, must the third party testify at trial to support the basis for the information relied on by the expert?
-Again, in my experience, some judges have said yes, and others have said no. Find out the rules of evidence used by your particular judge and prepare accordingly.
+In my case experience, some judges have said yes, and others have said no. When an expert relied on information obtained in an interview with a third party, must the third party testify at trial to support the basis for the information relied on by the expert?
+Again, in my experience, some trial judges have said yes, and others have said no. Find out the rules of evidence used by your particular judge and prepare your case accordingly.

 When time and budget allow (which seldom happens, unfortunately), the attorney and accounting expert should have a full-dress rehearsal of the accountant’s proposed direct testimony at trial.
 This allows the actual trial testimony to be delivered more smoothly and effectively.
-It also can bring to focus weaknesses in the presentation, which then can be fixed before trial.
+It also can bring to focus weaknesses in the presentation, which then can be fixed before the trial.

 Mr. Neches is a Certified Public Accountant, a Certified Valuation Analyst, a Certified Fraud Examiner, and is accredited in Business Valuation and certified in Financial Forensics.